Islamization in Bangladesh

+Muslim congregation and flags inscribed with the shahada at the funeral of Osman Hadi in front of the Jatiya Sangsad Bhaban; symbolizing the increasing influence of Islamic culture in social and political spheres.
-Islamization, refers to the historical and ongoing process through which Islamic principles, values, and institutions have influenced Bangladesh's legal framework, education system, politics, and social norms.
-Bangladesh was founded in 1971 as a secular republic grounded in the ideals of secular Bengali nationalism, successive regimes — beginning in the late 1970s — have incrementally integrated Islamic elements into the state apparatus.

-Proponents of Islamization have argued that the post-independence government had excluded religious voice and the Islamist right.
-They argue attempts to remove secularism are a counter-hegemonic response to decades of perceived ideological exclusion.
+Islamization (ইসলামীকরণ) refers to the historical and ongoing process through which Islamic principles, values, and institutions have influenced Bangladesh's legal framework, education system, politics, and social norms.
+Its proponents have argued that the post-independence government had excluded religious voice and the Islamist right and attempts to remove secularism are a counter-hegemonic response to decades of perceived ideological exclusion.

-Rooted in Bangladesh's experience as part of Muslim-majority Pakistan and shaped by broader pan-Islamist sentiments, the push for Islamization gained momentum under the military regime of Ziaur Rahman and intensified under Hussain Muhammad Ershad, who declared Islam the state religion in 1988.
+Bangladesh was originally founded in 1971 as a secular republic grounded in the ideals of secular Bengali nationalism.
+However, beginning in the late 1970s, successive regimes have incrementally integrated Islamic elements into the state apparatus.
+Rooted in Bangladesh's experience as part of Muslim-majority Pakistan and shaped by broader pan-Islamist sentiments, the push for Islamization gained momentum under Ziaur Rahman and intensified under Hussain Muhammad Ershad, who declared Islam the state religion in 1988.
 Today, Islam continues to play a prominent role in Bangladeshi society, law, and politics, often generating debate over the balance between secularism and religious identity in the nation's governance and public life.